How do I get influencers to share my content? Content marketers are forever seeking an answer to this question.

 Enter the umbrella method: Don’t just look at your exact niche, reach out to influencers covered by the umbrella of a related niche.

 In Eyefi’s case, a great adjacent field was photography.
 Famous photographers were a great influencer category to target.
-We knew that photography and photographers in general produce highly sharable content through visual social networks like Instagram, Flickr, and Pinterest.
+We knew that photography and photographers in general produce highly shareable content through visual social networks like Instagram, Flickr, and Pinterest.

 Pick influencers by engagement, not followers